Nick Saban: 2021 season

 On June 7, 2021, Saban agreed to a contract extension with Alabama.
 The deal runs through the 2028 season.

 In his 15th season, Alabama started the season #1 in the preseason AP and Coaches poll, marking the 14th consecutive season the Tide have had the #1 ranking.
-It’s the sixth time Alabama has started the season No. 1 under Saban.
+It's the sixth time Alabama has started the season No. 1 under Saban.
 In the Chick-fil-A Kickoff Game, Alabama defeated #14 Miami (FL) 44–13 in their first meeting since the 1993 Sugar Bowl.
 In the home opener, the Tide defeated Mercer 48–14.
 The following week, Alabama traveled to Gainesville to take on #11 Florida.
 In the conference opener, The Tide won a close game 31–29.
 The next week, Alabama defeated Southern Miss 63–14.
 In the following game, Alabama took on #12 Ole Miss and won 42–21.
-Alabama traveled to College Station, Texas to play Texas A&M in the next game.
+Alabama traveled to College Station, Texas, to play Texas A&M in the next game.
 In a back and forth game, the Aggies kicked a last second 28-yard field goal to upset the Tide 41–38.
 The loss snapped a 19-game win streak, an eight-game win streak against the Aggies, and a 100-game win streak against unranked opponents dating back to 2007.
 The next week, Alabama bounced back defeating Mississippi State 49–9.
 In the Third Saturday in October, Alabama defeated Tennessee 52–24 for its 15th consecutive win in the series.
 Following the bye week, Alabama won a close game against LSU 20–14.
 Alabama wrapped up non-conference play against New Mexico State winning 59–3.
-On Senior day, Alabama won another close game over #21 Arkansas 42–35.
-The win secured Saban his ninth SEC West title at Alabama.
+On Senior Day, Alabama won another close game over #21 Arkansas 42–35.
+The win secured Saban his eleventh SEC West title at Alabama.
 The win gave him his 14th consecutive 10-win season, tying Bobby Bowden for most all time.
-In the Iron Bowl, Alabama played Auburn in the first overtime game in the rivalry’s history, winning 24–22 in four overtimes.
+In the Iron Bowl, Alabama played Auburn in the first overtime game in the rivalry's history, winning 24–22 in four overtimes.
 The Tide finished the regular season 11–1.
 In the SEC Championship, Alabama took on #1 Georgia winning 41–24.
-The victory marked Saban's eighth SEC title with Alabama, and the Tide’s 29th SEC championship.
+The victory marked Saban's eighth SEC title with Alabama, and the Tide's 29th SEC championship.
 The following day, Alabama was selected to the College Football Playoff for the seventh time in eight seasons.
 They were chosen as the #1 seed and played the #4 seed Cincinnati in the first meeting between the schools since 1990.
-On December 11, Bryce Young became Saban’s fourth Heisman Trophy winner.
+On December 11, Bryce Young became Saban's fourth Heisman Trophy winner.
 The win ties him with Frank Leahy for most Heisman winners.
 In the Cotton Bowl Classic, Alabama defeated Cincinnati 27–6.
-The win secured Saban’s ninth title game appearance in 13 seasons.
+The win secured Saban's ninth title game appearance in 13 seasons.
 The Tide played #3 Georgia in a rematch of the SEC Championship in the third All-SEC National title game.
 In the CFP National Championship, Saban suffered his third title game loss, losing 33–18.
 The Tide finished the season 13–2.